Pinus ponderosa male cones

 EVALUATION:

-15% - Out-of-class assignments (7 assignments; no scores dropped)
+15% - Homework ( 6 assignments; no scores dropped)

-25% - Class exams and finals week exam (3 exams; lowest score dropped)
+25% - Class exams and finals-week exam ( 3 exams; lowest score dropped)

-20% - Lab ID quizzes (10 quizzes; 2 lowest scores dropped)
+15% - Lab ID comprehensive quizzes ( 10 quizzes; 2 lowest scores dropped)

 15% - Lab ID midterm exam